 Both rock wool and glass wool provide effective thermal insulation, helping to maintain indoor temperatures and reduce heating and cooling costs.

 Both materials offer excellent acoustic insulation properties, reducing noise transmission between rooms and floors.
-However, Rockwool is often preferred in applications where soundproofing is a primary concern due to its denser composition.
+Rockwool is often preferred in applications where soundproofing is a primary concern due to its denser composition and is widely used in acoustic panels, music studios, and highway sound barriers.

 Rock wool has better moisture resistance compared to glass wool.
 Mineral wool can repel water and moisture, making it suitable for areas prone to high humidity or moisture exposure, such as basements and bathrooms.